Location: Toronto, ON, Canada

 With a narrow, tall lobby at the new condo 411 Church in Toronto, Figure3 wanted to activate the volume of negative space with a beautiful custom ceiling sculpture to draw the attention of visitors and passersby, and to evoke a feeling of wonder.

-The concept of a bird’s nest was decided upon, a geometric yet organic and artful sculpture with intertwined rods expressing movement.
+A geometric yet organic and artful sculpture with intertwined rods expressing movement was decided upon.

 With elegance and luxury top of mind, no welds, seams or fastening screws were to be visible, however, which was quite a challenge.
 Taking advantage of the sharp, crisp edges that can be created in a mill, solid aluminum bars were chosen as the material, consisting of square, flat and rectangular shapes.
 The challenge was solved by creating round aluminum dowel pins to provide the connections required, utilizing hilti epoxy to hold the sculpture’s pieces together.